StephenChou1017/react-big-scheduler/README.md

 import Scheduler, {SchedulerData, ViewTypes, DATE_FORMAT} from 'react-big-scheduler'
-//include `react-big-scheduler/lib/css/style.css` for styles, link it in html or import it here import 'react-big-scheduler/lib/css/style.css'
+//include `react-big-scheduler/lib/css/style.css` for styles, link it in html or import it here import 'react-big-scheduler/lib/css/style.css' import moment from 'moment'
 ...

 //2. create the view model, put it in the props obj let schedulerData = new SchedulerData(new moment().format(DATE_FORMAT), ViewTypes.Week);
+//set locale moment to the schedulerData, if your locale isn't English.
+By default, Scheduler comes with English(en, United States). moment.locale('zh-cn');
+schedulerData.setLocaleMoment(moment);
 //set resources here or later
 let resources = [
                     {